-This is a great-looking, well-built, quality bike that is a more affordable entry to an authentic cruiser made by one of the world’s oldest motorcycle firms.
+The Indian Scout Sixty is a great-looking, well-built, quality bike that is a more affordable entry to an authentic cruiser made by one of the world’s oldest motorcycle firms.
 The smoothness of the engine and the lightness to the ride is very enjoyable.
-We need to get one back in the UK for a full test but first ride impressions are serious impressive.

 Ride quality & brakesNext up: Engine

 Sitting on the bike for the first time gives an immediate impression of lightness and it feels friendly and approachable.
 This is no scary beast for sure.

 The feeling of lightness and agility is helped by the low 642mm seat height which allows most people the option of putting both feet flat on the ground for maximum control when stopped.
 Riding the Indian Scout Sixty proves as easy as the company hoped it would.